Spiritual Guides/Spiritual Committee

 Barbra is happy to teach for the Meditation Center in NE Minneapolis.
 She is also a fine artist, massage therapist and a landlord.

 Mary Bowman-Cline CMT, ERYT 500, has been teaching Hatha Yoga since 1986 in Michigan and Minnesota and was initiated into the Himalayan Tradition by Swami Veda in 1998.
 She was a member of the Yoga Teachers Association of Greater Detroit before moving to Minnesota in 1993 when she discovered the Himalayan Tradition.
 Mary loves to bring laughter into her classes and encourages students to incorporate yoga into their everyday lives.
 Besides teaching Hatha l and ll, and center drop-in classes, she regularly teaches Anatomy in Clay workshops and assists with Anatomy and Physiology of Respiration with Paul Emerson.
-Mary also serves on the faculty with the International Himalayan Teachers Training Program and is a Certified Massage Therapist specializing in rehabilitation and oncology massage.
+Mary also serves on the faculty with the International Himalayan Teachers Training Program.
+Mary is a Certified Medical Assistant and a Certified Massage Therapist specializing in rehabilitation and oncology massage.

 Mary Bowman-Cline, E-RYT 500

 Rosann Chamberlain has been practicing yoga since the 1980s.
 She became kalyanamitra (spiritual friends) with Sig Martel at Teacher’s Training in 2001, when they discovered they’d grown up 10 miles from each other near La Crosse, WI.
 Together they teach the Wednesday morning Gentle Yoga class.
 Join this Wednesday group for a truly relaxing experience!